preetdeepkumar/flink-tutorials/README.md

 * It contains classes which demo usage of a keyed data stream.
 Every integer is emitted with a key and passed to Flink using two options: Flink Tuple2 class and a Java POJO.
 * The logic is same (compute sum of all integers), however we tell Flink to find a key at an index (Tuple2) or use a getter (POJO).
 IntegerSumWithKey class uses Tuple2 and IntegerSumWithKeyFromPojo uses a Java POJO class called MyData

+### Package - org.pd.streaming.application.queue
+* It contains classes which demo usage of using ActiveMQ as source.
+It uses Spring Boot's default in-memory activemq support and exposes a REST endpoint POST http://localhost:8080/logs to accept messages.
+* These messages will be send to queue and Flink will consume it as and when it arrives allowing loose coupling.

 ## Building this project from Source
 Prerequisites:
 * Git